dblock/slack-google-bot/DEPLOYMENT.md

 heroku config:add SLACK_API_TOKEN=...
 ```

+#### GOOGLE_CSE_ID

+Optional Google Custom Search ID from https://cse.google.com/cse.
+When set the custom search engine will be used instead of Google Web Search.

 #### GIPHY_API_KEY

 SlackGoogleBot replies with animated GIFs.
 While it's currently not necessary, you may need to set GIPHY_API_KEY in the future, see [github.com/Giphy/GiphyAPI](https://github.com/Giphy/GiphyAPI) for details.